 On Thanksgiving we sit around a table with family and friends, eat way too much delicious food, and think about all the blessings in our lives.
 It’s honestly one of my favorite holidays, because we slow down enough to truly enjoy what’s around us, to recognize all the good things in our lives.
 And then we wake up the next day, in a Christmas-minded frenzy that continues until December 25th.

 Black Friday shopping sales.
 Perfecting cookie recipes for that upcoming Christmas cookie exchange.
-Parties and shopping and gift wrapping and Pinterest-worthy decorations and new recipes.
+Parties and shopping and gift wrapping and Pinterest-worthy decorations and new recipes and new traditions.
 Our minds and calendars are full of to-dos and expectations about how every event leading up to December 25th will unfold.

 Exchanging Our Expectations for the Beauty of His Plan

 When I first held my precious son in my arms, I had dreams of what he would do and become.
 I didn’t expect that within the first four years of his life my son would receive six diagnoses that would make some of my dreams for him close to impossible.
 I never dreamed that I would experience the sorrows and joys and overwhelming anxieties that come with being a special needs parent.
 And I definitely didn’t expect that a few years later, his little brother would receive a few diagnosis of his own.